RavinduRB/Fingers-Counting-With-Hand-Gestures/README.md

 ### ❄️Key Features
+- Real time video capture and processing.
+- Finger Counting Algorithm to recognize the number of fingers shown.
+- Accurate finger detection using MediaPipe.
+- Dynamic gesture recognition for one handtween actions.

+---

+### 🌍 Tech Stack:
 - Python
 - OpenCV – For image capturing and processing.
 - MediaPipe – For advanced hand landmark detection and gesture recognition.
 - Webcam – For capturing real-time video input.
-- CV2 Drawing Utils – For visualizing hand landmarks
+- CV2 Drawing Utils – For visualizing hand landmarks.
-- Time module – For managing cooldowns between actions
+- Time module – For managing cooldowns between actions.

----

-### 🌍 Tech Stack:
-- **Python 3**
-- **OpenCV (cv2)** – for real-time video processing
-- **NumPy** – for matrix operations and filter effects
-- **Tkinter** – for GUI development
-- **PIL (Pillow)** – to convert OpenCV images for display in Tkinter

 ---